andrewge8622/andrewge8622.github.io/projects/hrsense/index.md

 ### Overview

 The sensor uses a small piezo to detect heart rate when strapped to my finger.
 It uses two custom PCBs, worn around the wrist.
 One is used just for batteries.
 The other collects the voltage from the piezo, does some basic amplification/thresholding, and triggers a high power infrared LED when a pulse is detected.
-This infrared flash isn't visible to the human eye, so it won't bother me while I'm trying to sleep, but the signal can be picked up by a modified webcam.
+This infrared flash isn't visible to the human eye, so it won't bother me while I'm trying to sleep, but the signal can be picked up by a modified webcam (in the above video, my phone is able to pick up a small amount of IR).
 Storing 6+ hours of footage and analyzing it manually sounds like an actual punishment, so instead I wrote a basic C++ program using OpenCV to record light intensity in each frame.
 I then used a combination of C++ and MATLAB to extract pulses from the light intensity data, and plot it across the time I spent asleep.

 ### Early Design Decisions
 The first question I always get whenever I mention this project to anyone is "why not just use an Arduino/microcontroller/Fitbit".
 As I have to explain every time, this project was intended as a design/learning challenge more than a purely functional device.
 Of course it would be simple to implement this with an Arduino Nano, but where's the fun in that?
 Subsequently, I decided to keep all of my circuit elements analog.